 Open head injuries are injuries where the skin and bone of the skull have cracked and opened.
 This kind of injury may happen due to blunt force, such as if a projectile penetrates the skull or a person hits their head hard on a steering wheel.
 Immediate medical attention is needed, because bleeding and swelling may quickly lead to coma and death.

 These three kinds of brain injuries are common at the scenes of car crashes.
 If someone has hit their head at the scene of a crash where you are, make sure to call 911 and report the head injury.
 These injuries don’t always produce symptoms right away, or the symptoms may worsen over time as the brain swells and bleeding occurs.
-Immediate medical attention is important to prevent complications and to start a record of the collision and medical care needed for the purpose of a personal injury claim.
+Immediate medical attention is important to prevent complications and to start a record of the collision.